tanbro/sqlalchemy-dlock/docs/index.rst

-.. sqlalchemy-dlock documentation master file, created by sphinx-quickstart on Tue Jan 19 17:03:37 2021.
+.. sqlalchemy-dlock documentation master file, created by sphinx-quickstart on Mon Jun 12 16:24:20 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 sqlalchemy-dlock
 ================

-:Release: |release|
-:Version: |version|
-:Date:    |today|

 Contents
 --------

 .. toctree::
+   :caption: Documentations
+   :titlesonly:

+   README <README.md>
+   CHANGELOG <CHANGELOG.md>
+   AUTHORS <AUTHORS.md>

+.. toctree::
    :maxdepth: 1
-   :caption: Docs

-   README <README>
-   AUTHORS <AUTHORS>
-   CHANGELOG <CHANGELOG>

-.. toctree::
-   :caption: APIs
+   :caption: References

-   apidoc/modules
+   :titlesonly:

+   sqlalchemy_dlock

 Indices and tables
 ------------------